MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/tutorial-preventing-oversharing.md

     1. On your client computer, open Outlook, or restart Outlook to pull the updated settings.

-    1. Create a new email message, and make sure there is no label applied.
+    1. Create a new email message, and make sure that there is no label applied.

         For example, if your policy applies a default label, use the :::image type="icon" source="media/i-sensitivity.PNG" border="false"::: button to remove it.

     1. Define the **To** field with your own email address, the **Subject field** as: `Testing the justification message for unlabeled content`, and then send the email.

-        A popup is displayed similar to the following:
+        A popup is displayed similar to the following example:

         :::image type="content" source="media/qs-tutor/ul-see-nolabljustify.png" alt-text="Sample justification message for unlabeled content":::

     1. Select one of the options.
 If you select the third option **Other, as explained**, enter some sample text in the text box.

-    1. Click **Confirm and Send**.
+    1. Select **Confirm and Send**.

         The email is sent.